CosmWasm/sylvia-book/src/basics/execute.md

 ```

 We will add the `#[msg(exec)]` attribute and make it accept [`ExecCtx`](https://docs.rs/sylvia/latest/sylvia/types/struct.ExecCtx.html)
 parameter.
-It will return `StdResult<Response>` similiar to the instantiate method.
+It will return `StdResult<Response>`, similiar to the instantiate method.
 Inside we call [`update`](https://docs.rs/cw-storage-plus/1.1.0/cw_storage_plus/struct.Item.html#method.update)
 to increment the `count` state.
-Like that new variant for the `ExecMsg` is created, `execute` entry point properly dispatches message
+Like that new variant for the `ExecMsg` is created, `execute` entry point properly dispatches a message
 to this method and our multitest helpers are updated and ready to use.

 Again I encourage you to expand the macro and inspect all three things mentioned above.